DaniCh-Coder/Data_Analysis/README.md

 ## Importance of the Initial Phase:
 A good start ensures that the data is ready for analysis, avoiding issues such as biases, errors, or lack of quality in the results.

+## Data Cleaning and Data Cleansing
+There are similarities but also differences:
+### 1. Data cleaning and data cleansing are the same thing
+Some authors argue that data cleaning and data clearing are the same thing.
+From this perspective, the following is true:
+Data cleansing and data cleaning are essentially the same.
+Both terms refer to the process of identifying and correcting or eliminating errors, inconsistencies, and inaccurate data in a data set.
+### 2. Data cleansing is more than just data cleaning
+Some experts argue that data cleansing goes beyond data cleaning, and this assertion is based on the differences between the two concepts.
+Although the terms are often used interchangeably, they have nuances that distinguish them in the context of data management.

 # **Table of Contents: Data Project Management**

 ## 1. [**Methodologies for Data Project Management**](methodology-analysis.md)